-- If you have a species at risk on your property, you are doing a good job of managing for biodiversity, and it is likely you are also supporting other species that are benefiting your operation. - You may not actually observe species at risk on your farm because some species are very small, secretive, cryptically coloured, or active mainly at night; however, your property may contain specialized habitat features that these species use.
-These could include wildlife trees/snags, snake dens, or cliffs.
+- ► If you have a keystone species or a species at risk on your property, it is likely that there is also habitat supporting other species on your farm.
+It is worth noting, however, that the mere presence of these species does not necessarily mean that the habitat overall is being optimally managed, as it may be part of a wider network of critical habitat.
+Opportunities to improve habitat management may still exist. - If you suspect, but are unsure, that you have keystone species or SAR (or habitat for these species) on your property, the opportunities provided in this assessment question may also apply to you. - ► You may not actually observe SAR on your farm because some species are very small, secretive, cryptically coloured, or active mainly at night; however, your property may contain specialized habitat features that these species use.
+These could include wildlife trees/snags, riparian areas, snake dens, creeks, or cliffs.
 Such features are important to protect because they may be quite rare in the surrounding landscape.

-Look for opportunities to retain or enhance habitat for wildlife and any species at risk or keystone species on your farm, and then determine the appropriate practices to achieve them.
+Look for opportunities to retain or enhance habitat for wildlife.
+Keystone species and species at risk are of particular value for biodiversity management.
+Determine if these species may be present on your farm, and then determine the appropriate practices to manage and enhance their habitat.

-Does not apply.
-There are no records of species at risk for your area, and wildlife species, including keystone species, native to your area are well represented on your farm.
+Assessment of Opportunities □ Does not apply.
+The re are no records of species species and species at risk, at risk for your area.
+Wildlife s are well represented on your f pecies, including keystone arm.
 Achieved Some Opportunity Considerable Opportunity Notes Species at risk are seen regularly on your property, and your farm has specific habitats or habitat features that support these species.
-There are historical records (more than 10 years old) or have been occasional sightings of species at risk in your area or on your property, but habitat enhancement is needed to recover the species' habitat or habitat features.
-Species at risk have been observed in your area or on your property in the last 10 years and have used specific habitats or habitat features, which you can retain and/or enhance.
-Keystone species occur on your property, and their habitat is protected.
-There are some keystone species on your property and there are others that occur in surrounding habitats similar to those found on your farm.
+There are historical records or there have been occasional sightings of species at risk in your area or on your property, but further habitat enhancement is needed to recover the species' habitat or habitat features.
+Species at risk have been observed in your area or on your property in the past and are known to use specific habitats or habitat features, which you can retain and/or enhance.
+Keystone species occur on your property, and their habitat is protected and/or maintained.
+It is suspected that there may be keystone species on your property as there are others that occur in surrounding habitats similar to those found on your farm.
 There are no keystone species on your property but they occur in surrounding habitats similar to those found on your farm.
-Opportunities to enhance wildlife habitat, diversity, and population levels have been implemented.
-There are some opportunities to enhance wildlife habitat, diversity, and population levels.
-There are numerous opportunities to enhance wildlife habitat, diversity, and population levels.
+Opportunities to enhance wildlife habitat, diversity, and population levels have been identified and implemented.
+There are some opportunities to enhance wildlife habitat, diversity, and population levels generally on the farm.
+There are numerous opportunities to enhance wildlife habitat, diversity, and population levels on the farm.